Syncope (medicine): Other causes

 Some psychological conditions (anxiety disorder, somatic symptom disorder, conversion disorder) may cause symptoms resembling syncope.
-A number of psychological interventions are available.
+Several psychological interventions are available.

 Low blood sugar can be a rare cause of syncope.

 Narcolepsy may present with sudden loss of consciousness similar to syncope.

 Diagnostic approach

 A medical history, physical examination, and electrocardiogram (ECG) are the most effective ways to determine the underlying cause of syncope.
 Guidelines from the American College of Emergency Physicians and American Heart Association recommend a syncope workup include a thorough medical history, physical exam with orthostatic vitals, and a 12-lead ECG.
 The ECG is useful to detect an abnormal heart rhythm, poor blood flow to the heart muscle and other electrical issues, such as long QT syndrome and Brugada syndrome.
 Heart related causes also often have little history of a prodrome.
 Low blood pressure and a fast heart rate after the event may indicate blood loss or dehydration, while low blood oxygen levels may be seen following the event in those with pulmonary embolism.
 Routine broad panel laboratory testing detects abnormalities in <2–3% of results and is therefore not recommended.

 Based on this initial workup many physicians will tailor testing and determine whether a person qualifies as 'high-risk', 'intermediate risk' or 'low-risk' based on risk stratification tools.
 More specific tests such as implantable loop recorders, tilt table testing or carotid sinus massage may be useful in uncertain cases.
 Computed tomography (CT) is generally not required unless specific concerns are present.
 Other causes of similar symptoms that should be considered include seizure, stroke, concussion, low blood oxygen, low blood sugar, drug intoxication and some psychiatric disorders among others.
 Treatment depends on the underlying cause.
 Those who are considered at high risk following investigation may be admitted to hospital for further monitoring of the heart.

 A hemoglobin count may indicate anemia or blood loss.
 However, this has been useful in only about 5% of people evaluated for fainting.
 The tilt table test is performed to elicit orthostatic syncope secondary to autonomic dysfunction (neurogenic).
-A number of factors make a heart related cause more likely including age over 35, prior atrial fibrillation, and turning blue during the event.
+Several factors make a heart-related cause more likely, including age over 35, a history of atrial fibrillation, and turning blue during the event.